- Bald Eagle

 Post-delisting Monitoring Plan for the Bald Eagle - March 2009 Final

-Below is the Summary of the Post-Delisting Monitoring Plan, click here to download a PDF file of the complete 76-page Plan.
+Below is the Summary of the Post-Delisting Monitoring Plan, download the 76-page Plan (PDF).

 The Post-delisting Monitoring Plan (Plan) will monitor the status of the bald eagle by collecting data on occupied nests over a 20-year period with sampling events held once every 5 years starting in early 2009.
 The Plan will continue the nest check monitoring activities conducted by the States over the past years and add census of area sample plots.
 The area sample plots will be selected from eagle habitat across the contiguous 48 States based on known nesting density.
 The set of known occupied nests (list frame) will be combined with the numbers of newly identified occupied nests from the area plot samples (area frame) to provide a dual frame estimate (Appendix 1).
 Statistically combining the results of these two data sets will provide a single estimate for the bald eagle population of the contiguous 48 States that more closely represents the actual nesting population of bald eagles than either the traditional nest check for occupancy or area plot sampling alone, based on our pilot studies in Maine, Minnesota, Florida, Washington and Missouri (Appendix 1).
 Reduction in future nest check monitoring (list frame) by the States will be compensated by sampling the list frame during the area plot surveys.
 In addition, dual observer sampling protocols are recommended to reduce bias (Appendix 2).
 Some States, particularly those with sparse numbers of nesting pairs, are currently collecting data in a highly accurate manner and may not need to employ the dual frame methodology.
 Data from these States will be included as a complete census.